 Average Lifespan of MacBook Air

-Apple designs its MacBooks to be something that you can use for an extended period of time.
+Apple designs its MacBooks to be something that you can use for an extended time.
 But they can be expensive.
 When spending this kind of money on a laptop, you want to make sure you are getting not just the best of the best for what you are planning to use the laptop for, but you also want to make sure you are getting your money’s worth in the lifespan of the laptop.

 The average MacBook Air lasts for 5-7 years.
 However, with care, it can last much longer.